downtown DC with Capitol in background

 • Remember that you are addressing Club members as well as the Speaker.
 Often the best evaluations call the attention of the Club members to the ways in which a good speaker achieved certain results.

-• When you finish your evaluation, you may say: “Mr. [or Madame] Master Evaluator,” to signal that control of the meeting has returned to the Master Evaluator.
+• When you finish your evaluation, you may say: “Mister [or Madam] Master Evaluator,” to signal that control of the meeting has returned to the Master Evaluator.

 • Begin with a brief explanation of the purpose and nature of Table Topics (if the TMOD hasn’t done so).
 The Manual says that your introduction should take no more than one minute and that “[t]he purpose of Table Topics is to give all members not already scheduled on the program a chance to speak, not for you to deliver a speech.”